Domestic violence in times of COVID-19

 - Risk assessment criteria are too strict.
 The risk assessment process does not consider the previous history and context of violence, but only the actual violent action that took place.
 As a consequence, they may filter out some domestic violence cases (do not give access to shelters) that are in fact high risk (Hungary).

 - Risk assessment tool is not detailed and sophisticated enough, which results in difficulties to decide on the level of risk (Slovenia).

-- There are discrepancies (lack of clarity) between the level of perceived risk among police officer and social work sector (Slovenia).
+- There are discrepancies (lack of clarity) between the level of perceived risk among police officers and the social work sector (Slovenia).

-A problem mentioned by more countries’ interviewees is that formalized risk assessment tools can narrow the perception of frontline responders and may result in “tick boxing”, less sophisticated categorization of the risks.
-Professional expertise and the thorough knowledge about DV cannot be replaced by any risk assessment tools, and are essential for the proper use of tools.
-Thereby a great emphasis should be put on the risk-related trainings of FLR’s who are using the risk assessment tools.
+A problem mentioned by more countries’ interviewees is that formalised risk assessment tools can narrow the perception of frontline responders and may result in “tick boxing” and less sophisticated categorisation of the risks.
+Professional expertise and the thorough knowledge about domestic violence cannot be replaced by any risk assessment tools, and are essential for the proper use of tools.
+Thereby a great emphasis should be put on the risk-related trainings of FLRs who are using the risk assessment tools.
 Slovenia suggests specifying the risk assessment tool further, while some Hungarian interviewees (directors of shelters) try to compensate the rigidity of the formal risk assessment tool used by the National Crisis Telephone Information Service, which often results in misdiagnosing situations by making decisions being contrary to the formal assessment.